hkatic/clock/readme.md

 	*	The Edit box control lets you type your time waiting before the alarm ring.
 This duration must be specified in 1 or more digits, not a decimal number;
 	*	The Combo box control labeled "Alarm sound" lets you choose between various alarm sounds that will be played when the alarm time arrives;
 	*	When done, tab to the OK button and activate it by pressing Enter.
 A message should be displayed to remind you of the waiting time before the alarm;
-*	Press NVDA+F12 once to get current time, twice to get current date, or thrice to get the current day and week number of the current year.
+*	Press NVDA+F12 once to get current time, twice to get current date, or thrice to get the current day, week number, as well as the remaining days before the end of the current year.

 ## Key commands